Ar-maan05/mcp-persist/examples/README.md

 # Examples

-Minimal, runnable MCP servers showing how to add `mcp-persist` resumability — the `with_persistence()` plugin one-liner, plus each backend wired manually into a real [`StreamableHTTPSessionManager`](https://github.com/modelcontextprotocol/python-sdk).
+Minimal, runnable MCP servers showing how to add `mcp-persist` resumability: the `with_persistence()` plugin one-liner, plus each backend wired manually into a real [`StreamableHTTPSessionManager`](https://github.com/modelcontextprotocol/python-sdk).